- Parents urged to hammer home railway safety message before it’s too late

 Important messages for parents and carers to share with children:

 - The rail network is never switched off.
-Electricity powers the overhead cables and third rail 24 hours a day, 7 days a week.
+Electricity powers the overhead cables 24 hours a day, 7 days a week.

 - The rail network does not go to sleep once the last passenger services have run.
 Freight trains run all through the night.